 The Jim Thompson House is open to the public everyday from 9:00 am – 5:00 pm.
 Entrance fee is 100 baht.
 Guided tours are conducted in English, Japanese and Thai.

-The fastest way to get there is to take the Bangkok skytrain to the W1 National Stadium station, the terminal station of the Silom line, which is 200 m away from Soi Kasemsan 2.
+The fastest way to get there is to take the Green Line BTS Sky Train to the W1 National Stadium Station, the terminal station of the Silom line, which is 200 m away from Soi Kasemsan 2.

 If you are using the Sukhumvit line, you have to get off at the Siam interchange then take the Silom line to the National Museum.
 If you don’t mind the walk, the Siam interchange station is about 800 m to the Jim Thompson House.